svileng/conveyor-belt/Readme.md

         each thing in powers
             img(src="/#{thing}")
 ```
+If you have the same keys in all environment configs ("scripts", etc) then the same code will work in all environments.

 ## Contributions
 Any pull requests are more than welcome.
 Please make your changes in your own branch, make sure the current tests are passing (run with `gulp mocha`) and update/add tests if necessary.
 Run `gulp` to get your ES6 code transpiled to ES5.